 Design & Connectivity

-Connectivity options include HDMI 1.4, VGA and a headphone jack.
+Connectivity options include HDMI 1.4 and VGA.

 Alternatives